openimis/openimis-fe-core_js/README.md

 - `secondCalendarFormatting`: formatting options for second calendar, default: "DD-MM-YYYY"
 - `secondCalendarFormattingLang`: formatting language for second calendar, default: "en"
 - `redirectToCoreMISConfluenceUrl` clicking on questionmark icon will take you to coreMIS confluence page, default openIMIS manual
+- `App.economicUnitConfig`:
-- `App.economicUnitConfig`: In the Moldovan implementation, if set to __true__, users must be assigned to an Economic Unit (EU).
-If a user isn't linked to an EU, a modal will prompt them to do so.
-Until an EU is assigned, the only permitted action for the user is to log out.
-Default setting: __false__.
+  In the specified configuration, when the parameter is set to __true__, it necessitates that users are associated with an Economic Unit.
+If a user lacks this association, a modal will be displayed to prompt them to establish it.
+Until the user is linked to a unit, their only authorized action is to log out.
+The default configuration is __false__.